-PlayUp launched in 2019 and claims to be Australia’s best-fixed odds provider.
+PlayUp launched in 2019 and is Australia’s best-fixed odds provider.
 What are their pros and cons and how user-friendly is their website?
-Read on to get the full review
+Read on to get the full review.

 - Australian Owned And Operated